-The Protection business accounts for 77% of total gross written premiums in 2017 and remains the main driver for premium growth (4.6% growth in gross written premiums in 2017).

-SCOR Global Life has maintained its leadership in the US life reinsurance market(3), the largest life reinsurance market in the world.
-SCOR Global Life entered in 2017 the large Health reinsurance market, with a platform in Minneapolis, and leveraging its strong expertise and position in the US individual Life reinsurance market.

-In the EMEA region, SCOR Global Life reinforced its franchises in key European markets such as France, the UK, and Nordic countries.
-SCOR Global Life is also expanding into the large South African market.
+The Protection business accounts for 75% of total gross written premiums in 2018 and remains the main driver for premium growth (5.7% growth in gross written premiums in 2018 at constant exchange rates(2)).
+SCOR Global Life has maintained its leadership in the US Life reinsurance market(3), the largest life reinsurance market in the world.
+In the EMEA region, SCOR Global Life reinforced its franchises in key European markets such as France (including acquired business of MutRé SA), the UK and Nordic countries.

-Asia-Pacific remains a region with significant growth opportunities both in terms of premium and profitability.
-Premiums development in Asia-Pacific was driven by higher Protection business volumes in China, Australia, South Korea and Japan.
+Asia Pacific remains a region with significant growth opportunities both in terms of premiums and profitability.
+Premiums development in Asia Pacific was driven by higher business volumes for Protection and Financial solutions mainly in China, Australia, South Korea and India.

-Within the Protection product line, mortality was the main risk underwritten and the main growth driver in 2017:
+Within the Protection product line, mortality was the main risk underwritten:

-- Mortality: more than 60% of SCOR Global Life's portfolio is traditional mortality reinsurance business, based on 2017 gross written premiums.
-SCOR Global Life developed a strong position in Mortality in the US, as well as in the major European markets; - Long-Term Care: SCOR Global Life has been pioneering LTC reinsurance solutions in the French market for twenty years and has acquired a sound practical experience in the underwriting and the management of LTC risks; - Disability: SCOR Global Life has established strong market positions in disability in many continental Europe markets and Canada: - Critical Illness: SCOR Global Life is a market leader in the UK.
-It also leverages its experience and expertise from the UK to expand into selected Asian markets and South Africa; - Medical represents a small proportion of SCOR Global Life's portfolio.
-It is a major product line in the markets of the Middle East and is written selectively in Asia, Continental Europe and the Americas; - Personal Accident also represents a small proportion of SCOR Global Life's portfolio.
+- ◆ Mortality protection: more than 55% of SCOR Global Life's portfolio is traditional mortality reinsurance business, based on 2018 gross written premiums.
+SCOR Global Life developed a strong position in Mortality in the US, as well as in the major European markets; - ◆ Long-Term Care: SCOR Global Life has been pioneering LTC reinsurance solutions in the French market for twenty years and has acquired a sound practical experience in the underwriting and the management of LTC risks; - ◆ Disability: SCOR Global Life has established strong market positions in disability in many continental Europe markets and Canada; - ◆ Critical Illness: SCOR Global Life is a market leader in the UK.
+It also leverages its experience and expertise from the UK to expand into selected Asian markets and South Africa; - ◆ Although Medical represents a rather small portion of SCOR Global Life's portfolio, it was a key growth driver within the Protection product line in 2018 due to new business volume in Asia and in France (due to the MutRé acquisition); - Personal Accident also represents a small proportion of SCOR Global Life's portfolio.
 A main source of Personal Accident business for SCOR Global Life is obtained through its distribution services company, ReMark, which provides direct marketing of life insurance products to insurers, financial institutions and affinity partners.

-Through its Global Distribution Solutions (GDS), SCOR Global Life has successfully deployed a number of innovative and tailored client services which aim to help insurers expand and develop their own client bases (ReMark, Velogica, SCOR Telemed and Rehalto).
+Through its Global Distribution Solutions (GDS), SCOR Global Life has successfully deployed a number of innovative and tailored client services which aim to help insurers expand and develop their own client bases (ReMark, Velogica and SCOR Telemed).
 SCOR Global Life has leadership positions in many markets in the EMEA and Asia-Pacific regions.